 - 23.1 The procedures set forth below shall apply when a school site staff desires to implement a Site-Based Restructuring Plan (SBRP). - 23.2 At the site where the principal and the certificated bargaining unit staff voluntarily elect to enter into a pilot SBRP, the plan shall be included in the annual schools plan submitted to the Governing Board for approval. - 23.3 It is agreed that any financial assistance necessary to implement SBRP must be funded from the existing school site budget. - Whenever a SBRP requires a modification of the Collective Bargaining Agreement, the plan must be forwarded to the District and Association for pre-approval.
 If the District and Association approve the plan, a vote of the certificated bargaining unit members shall be scheduled at the school site in question.
 At least 75% of the certificated bargaining unit members assigned to the site must vote to approve the plan.
 If the plan is approved by the required percentage, the plan will take effect for one year and the site shall vote again by March 15 of the implementation year for continuation in the following year.
-The plan must be submitted for pre-approval by February 1 of any given year and any vote must be conducted by March 15 of any given year.
-All votes shall be by secret ballot and conducted by the Association.
+The same plan will be implemented for two (2) years if reapproved on the third consecutive vote, and for two years for every approved consecutive vote thereafter.
+Initial plans must be submitted for preapproval by February 1 of any given year and any vote must be conducted by March 15 of any given year.
+All votes shall be by secret ballot and conducted by the Association President or designee.